ImFlog/schema-registry-plugin/README.md

 [![CircleCI](https://circleci.com/gh/ImFlog/schema-registry-plugin/tree/master.svg?style=svg)](https://circleci.com/gh/ImFlog/schema-registry-plugin/tree/master)

 # Schema-registry-plugin
+This plugin is a fork of https://github.com/ImFlog/schema-registry-plugin.
+This fork extends the original by allowing registering schema sets (multiple avsc files that reference each other).

 The aim of this plugin is to adapt the [Confluent schema registry maven plugin](https://docs.confluent.io/current/schema-registry/docs/maven-plugin.html) for Gradle builds.

 See [gradle plugins portal](https://plugins.gradle.org/plugin/com.github.imflog.kafka-schema-registry-gradle-plugin)